Use the following tools to search for available grant opportunities through the government and other external agencies.

 - Limited submission competitions

-- Faculty innovation grants (FIG) provide up to $25,000 to support conduct of research, with the goal of launching new research projects that can continue well beyond the period of the FIG grant, taking existing research in promising new directions, or otherwise expanding sustainable research programs beyond their current scope.
+- Faculty Innovation Grants (FIG) provide up to $30,000 to support conduct of research, with the goal of launching new research projects that can continue well beyond the period of the FIG grant, taking existing research in promising new directions, or otherwise expanding sustainable research programs beyond their current scope.
+FIG applications are accepted and awards made each Spring.

 - Accelerator Grants support teams of Lehigh investigators in developing multi-investigator research programs in particularly promising areas.
 Based on a team’s identification of a major, specific area of opportunity and ways in which it can excel in that area, these grants provide significant flexibility in use of the grant funds.
-Teams are expected to use these grants to broaden and quicken their access to extramural support, at levels that enable them to sustain highly productive multi-investigator programs.
 These grants should enable an already strong group to grow a funded program more rapidly than would have been likely otherwise.
+Accelarator applications are accepted and awards made each Fall.

 - Cluster hiring and development